FOR LAWYERS

 3. You Want to Protect Your Assets

-In Chapter 7 bankruptcy, your assets are seized and sold off to pay your creditors.
-With debt relief, nobody can force you to surrender any of your property.
+In Chapter 7 bankruptcy, your non-exempt assets will be seized and sold to pay off your creditors.
+With debt relief, nobody can force you to surrender any of your property to pay off your unsecured debt.
+That said, in cases of secured debts, such as a mortgage or payments for a vehicle you purchased with a loan secured by the vehicle, the home or vehicle may be subject to foreclosure and repossession.

 4. You’re Worried About Your Credit Score